Monday, 31 January 2022

 Cutting from Middlesex Chronicle, 25th February 1939

-Worton Court seems to have been sold to a property speculator just before the Second World War, and the house stood empty and derelict for several years before being pulled down.
+The 1939 particulars of the sale of contents of Worton Court corroborate Aickman’s account of the lavish style in which the Heldmanns lived.
+Sadly, the estate was sold to a property speculator just before the war began, and the house stood empty and derelict for several years before being pulled down.
 When I started to research Aickman’s biography I discovered that I had just missed buying a set of photographs of Worton Court from an online auction.
 Intriguingly, one had written on the back:

 Some say it was a prison.